AndreaM2429/hello-rails-react/README.md

   ./bin/dev
 ```
 Navigate to http://localhost:3000 and check the random greeting you got.

+To see the API documentation with the server active follow [this link](http://localhost:3000/api-docs/index.html).

 To check the linters you can use the commands: